privacera/paig/docs/mkdocs/docs/developers/paig-client/code-examples/milvus-integration/a-sample-tutorial.md

  - <a href="files/query_milvus_collection.py" download="query_milvus_collection.py">query_milvus_collection.py</a>

 ### Start Milvus and Attu server
+!!! note "Note"
+    If you have your own Milvus server running and you want to use that, you can skip this step.

 Run the following command in the directory where you placed the files.
     ```bash
     docker-compose up -d
     ```

 ### Install the required Python packages
 Run the following command to install the required Python packages.

+For this tutorial, we will be installing the `milvus`, `openai` and `paig_client` packages.

 - Create a virtual environment and activate it.
   ```bash